DASE-iDDS/FDBKeeper-Evaluation/README.md

 ---

-This is the experimental evaluation code repo for the paper: **Enabling Scalable Coordination Services for Metadata Management using Distributed Key-Value Databases: A Design Space Exploration**.
+This is the experimental evaluation code repo for the paper "**Enabling Scalable Coordination Services for Metadata Management using Distributed Key-Value Databases: A Design Space Exploration**".

 Some scripts for setting up a benchmark environment for FDBKeeper.